-"relevant business" means -
+"relevant business" means-

-(a) banking business or trust business within the -meaning of the Banks and Trust Companies Act;

-- (b) the business of providing a category A or category B insurance business or acting as an insurance intermediary within the meaning of the Insurance Act; - (c) the business of company management within the meaning of the Company Management Act; - (d) investment business or business as a mutual fund within the meaning of the Securities and Investment Business Act;
+- (a) banking business or trust business within the meaning of the Banks and Trust Companies Act; - (b) insurance business within the meaning of the Insurance Act; - (c) the business of company management within the meaning of the Company Management Act;

-- (e) without prejudice to paragraphs (a) and (c), the business of acting as a trust or company service provider for the purpose of providing any of the following services to a third party - (i) acting as a formation agent of legal persons; - (ii) acting (or arranging for another person to act) as a director or secretary of a company, a partner of a partnership, or a similar position in relation to other legal persons; - (iii) providing a registered office, business address or accommodation, correspondence or administrative address for a company, partnership or any other legal person or arrangement; - (iv) acting (or arranging for another person to act) as a trustee, protector or administrator of a trust or settlement; - (v) acting (or arranging for another person to act) as a nominee shareholder for another person; - (f) the business of providing remittance service of Telegraphic Money Order under the Post Office (Telegraph Money Order) Rules or money order under the Post Office Rules; - (g) financing business or money services business within the meaning of the Financing and Money Services Act;

-- (h) the business of

-- (i) providing advice on capital structure, industrial strategy and related matters, and advice and services relating to mergers and the purchase of undertakings;

-- (ii) money broking;
+- (d) investment business or business as a mutual fund or a private investment fund within the meaning of the Securities and Investment Business Act, 2010; (Substituted by S.I.
+19/2018 and amended by S.I.
+86/2019) - (e) without prejudice to paragraphs (a) and (c), the business of acting as a trust or company service provider for the purpose of providing any of the following services to a third party- - (i) acting as a formation agent of legal persons; - (ii) acting (or arranging for another person to act) as a director or secretary of a company, a partner of a partnership, or a similar position in relation to other legal persons; - (iii) providing a registered office, business address or accommodation, correspondence or administrative address for a company, partnership or any other legal person or arrangement; - (iv) acting (or arranging for another person to act) as a trustee of a trust; - (v) acting (or arranging for another person to act) as a nominee shareholder for another person; - (f) the business of providing remittance service of Telegraphic Money Order under the Post Office (Telegraph Money Order) Rules, 1934 or money order under the Post Office Rules, 1976; - (g) financing business or money services business within the meaning of the Financing and Money Services Act, 2009; (Substituted by S.I.
+19/2018) - (h) the business of- - (i) providing advice on capital structure, industrial strategy and related matters, and advice and services relating to mergers and the purchase of undertakings; - (ii) money broking; - (iii) the safe keeping and administration of securities; or - (iv) lending or financial leasing; - (i) the provision of services to clients by legal practitioners, notaries public or accountants which involve transactions concerning any of the following activities- - (i) buying and selling of real estate; - (ii) managing of client money, securities or other assets; - (iii) management of bank, savings or securities accounts; - (iv) organization of contributions for the creation, operation or management of companies; and - (v) creation, operation or management of legal persons or arrangements, or buying and selling of business entities; - (j) the business of acting as a real estate agent when engaged in a transaction for a client concerning the buying and selling of real estate;

-- (iii) the safe keeping and administration of securities; or - (iv) lending or financial leasing; - (i) the provision of services to clients by legal practitioners, notaries public or accountants which involve transactions concerning any of the following activities - (i) buying and selling of real estate; - (ii) managing of client money, securities or other assets; - (iii) management of bank, savings or securities accounts; - (iv) organization organisation of contributions for the creation, operation or management of companies; and - (v) creation, operation or management of legal persons or arrangements, or buying and selling of business entities; - (j) the business of acting as a real estate agent when engaged in a transaction for a client concerning the buying and selling of real estate; - (k) the business of dealing in precious metals or precious stones when such transaction involves accepting a cash payment of \$15,000 or more or the equivalent in any other currency; - the business of operating a casino (where permitted by law)gaming and betting within the meaning of the Virgin Islands Gaming and Betting Control Act when a transaction involves accepting a cash payment of \$3,000 or more or the equivalent in any other currency: - (m) carrying on business as a cooperative society registered under the Cooperative Societies Act; - (1)(n) the business of carrying on or providing virtual asset service within the meaning of the Virtual Assets Service Providers Act, when a transaction involves virtual assets valued at \$1,000 or more;
+- (k) the business of dealing in precious metals or precious stones when such transaction involves accepting a cash payment of \$15,000 or more or the equivalent in any other currency; - (l) the business of operating a casino (where permitted by law) when a transaction involves accepting a cash payment of \$3,000 or more or the equivalent in any other currency;